silakilicoglu/Time-Series-and-Sequence-Learning/README.md

 ## Usage
 To run the Jupyter notebooks:
+1. Launch Jupyter Notebook:
 ```bash
 jupyter notebook
 ```
-Then, navigate to the desired notebook and open it.
+2. Navigate to the desired notebook in the Jupyter Interface and open it.